-Prior to the closing of the Canadian Restructuring Plan effective September 1, 2015, the Company continued to realize growth on Canadian Mainline primarily due to higher throughput that resulted from strong oil sands production in western Canada combined with strong downstream refinery demand, as well as successful efforts by the Company to optimize capacity and throughput and to enhance scheduling efficiency with shippers.
-These positive effects on Canadian Mainline were partially offset by a lower year-over-year average Canadian Mainline IJT Residual Benchmark Toll.
-In 2015, the Company benefitted from the full-year operation of Flanagan South and Seaway Pipeline Twin, which commenced in late 2014.
-Adjusted earnings from Regional Oil Sands System, however, decreased due to a reduction in contracted volumes on the Athabasca Mainline.
+Liquids Pipelines adjusted EBIT was \$3,384 million in 2015 compared with adjusted EBIT of \$2,592 million in 2014.
+The Company continued to realize growth on Canadian Mainline primarily due to higher throughput that resulted from strong oil sands production in western Canada combined with strong downstream refinery demand, as well as successful efforts by the Company to optimize capacity and throughput and to enhance scheduling efficiency with shippers.
+Higher throughput and contributions from new assets placed into service in 2015 and 2014 further bolstered higher year-over-year adjusted EBIT from the Lakehead System.
+The positive effects on Canadian Mainline were however partially offset by a lower year-over-year average Canadian Mainline IJT Residual Benchmark Toll.
+In 2015, Mid-Contintent and Gulf Coast benefitted from the full-year operation of Flanagan South and Seaway Pipeline Twin, which commenced in late 2014.

-Additional details on items impacting Liquids Pipelines include:
+Additional details on items impacting Liquids Pipelines EBIT include: